richter-max/richter-max/README.md

   <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

-I'm a German IT Specialist in Application Development.
-I **completed my vocational training at Bosch in January 2026** and will continue with a **dual study program starting October 2026**.
+I'm a German IT Specialist in Application Development, I completed my vocational Training January 2026 as Software Developer and will continue  with a **dual study program starting October 2026**.

 My core interests are **cybersecurity** and **secure software engineering**, with a strong focus on understanding systems end-to-end, identifying realistic weaknesses, and building **practical security tooling**